Strategic sourcing is a vital component of effective talent acquisition.

 According to research conducted by Jobvite, 46% of referrals stay at a company for three years or more, compared to just 14% of those hired through job boards.

-To measure the effectiveness of sourcing strategies, several metrics standout across the recruitment industry:
+To measure the effectiveness of talent acquisition sources, several metrics standout across the recruitment industry:

 Source of Hire: Tracking source of hire enables leaders in talent acquisition to better understand the quality of their sourcing efforts.
 Source of hire can be tracked by calculating the percentage of new hires from a specific candidate source that have the highest performance and longest tenure.